Author Information - Stacey Armstrong

 One of the best summer preps for teaching AP Computer Science is to attend the AP reading.
 My first AP Reading was way back in 2000.
 The AP Computer Science Reading is currently being held in Kansas City, Missouri.

 I have served at the AP Reading for over seven years as a reader, table leader, and a question leader.
 In my opinion, the ap reading is the best professional development available for AP teachers.
 Apply to be reader at - apreader information

 On the AP CS subject, I served on the AP Computer Science Principles commission charged with creating a new AP CS Principles course that will help broaden participation in Computer Science.
 I also worked with a small group from the full commission to develop test items for a test for the course.
 Colleges and high schools are currently piloting the Principles course.
 Check my blog for more information.

 Serving as an endorsed AP Computer Science consultant, I conduct AP Computer Science Summer Institutes as well as present at 1 day and 2 day conferences.
 I occassionally present at SIGCSE and the TCEA State Convention.

-I serve as a member of the ACM Education Policy Committee.
+I served for several years as a member of the ACM Education Policy Committee.
 The ACM EPC works to ensure that computer science education is identified as a critical component of education policy.
 The ACM EPC works very hard to expand participation in Computing.